Prunoideae/MitoFlex/README.md

 ### 2.2.1 Installing Conda

-Conda is required to be present to create the environment MitoFlex needed instead, or you can install all the packages manually.
+Conda is required to create the environment MitoFlex needed instead, or you can install all the packages manually.
 Both [Anaconda](https://anaconda.org/anaconda/python) and [Miniconda](https://conda.io/miniconda.html) could be useful, but Miniconda is recommended if you don't need a big environment.

 ### 2.2.2 Setting up channels